-Smoky Quartz: The Black or Brown Variety of Quartz
+Smoky Quartz: The Black Variety of Quartz

 Smoky quartz is a type of quartz crystal that is known for its smoky brown or gray color.
 It is formed when natural radiation, emitted from the surrounding rock, activates color centers around aluminum impurities within the crystalline quartz.
 Smoky quartz is a very common gemstone, and it is found in many locations around the world.